augustotx/workers-and-resources-production-calculator/README.md

 To run it, compile it with GCC and run the executable.
 There's a build script which you can modify for your own uses.

-You can also just download it from the releases tab, but I wouldn't recommend it because I pretend to change it all the time, and I don't really know much about releases on GitHub.
+You can also just download it from the [releases tab](https://github.com/augustopereiratx/workers-and-resources-production-calculator/releases).

 ## License